insure logo

 Do you need building code protection?

-Building code protection is a valuable add on to your homeowners insurance policy so that you never have to pay out of pocket if your local building codes change.
+Building code protection is a valuable addition to your homeowners insurance policy so that you never have to pay out of pocket if your local building codes change.
 It is especially valuable to homeowners who live in an older home, where there is a higher chance the home isn’t up to code.

 How much building code coverage should I have?